Sole Trader & Self Employed Tax Calculator (2026/27)

 How to use this Self Assessment Tax Calculator

 If you are self-employed in the UK, you don’t receive a payslip with taxes deducted automatically (PAYE).
 Instead, you must file a Self Assessment tax return annually.
-This tool acts as a tax return estimator for self-employed professionals, helping you budget for your bill.
+This tool works as a self employed tax return calculator and self assessment tax calculator, helping you budget for your bill before the January deadline.

-Note: This calculator assumes a standard tax scenario for the 2025/26 tax year.
+Note: This tax calculator for self employed assumes a standard 2026/27 scenario.
 It does not account for student loan repayments, marriage allowance, or specific reliefs.

 Freelance & Contractor Tax Explained